MCP-Mirror/aindreyway_mcp-server-neurolora-p/PROJECT_SUMMARY.md

 ## Overview

-MCP server providing tools for code analysis and documentation:
+MCP server providing tools for code analysis and documentation.
+The server has two levels of functionality:

+### Base Tools (Always Available)

 1. Code Collection Tool: